noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 ### General Design

-The Host Chain is responsible for hosting a native token issuance mechanism.
-Any issued token denom should expose an Owner which controls the token issuance.
+The Host Chain is responsible for hosting a token issuance mechanism.
+This could be native token issuance or vouchers of IBC denoms.
 Any number of ICS20 channels can be created between Host Chain and Mirror Chain for the transfer of these tokens.
-When the Owner decides to make the token permissioned, they register it with the ICS21 Host Module.
+When the Owner decides to make the token permissioned, they register it with the ICS21 Host Module using governance.

 Once a Permissioned Token has been registered on the Host Chain, the Owner can now set the persmissions customization.
 This would include:
 1. The ICS20 Channel IDs over which the Permissioned Token denom can be sent or received. // todo: is there any need to do receive check? should send check be enough? this will solve the potential issue in the 2nd paragraph below